How to Make Exterior Wood Doors Last Longer

 Summary

 Wood is a show-stopping material for residential exterior doors.
-Species like mahogany, walnut, white oak, fir, and cedar are popular for their natural beauty and classic look, but they’re also durable enough to withstand the elements for decades if you care for them properly.
+Species like mahogany, walnut, white oak, fir, and cedar are popular and durable enough to last for decades.

 Regular inspections can help you spot problems early, but there are other effective ways to reduce the impacts of exposure.
-Below, we’ll share our top tips for preserving your wood exterior doors, like sealing the surface, adding overhangs, and weatherstripping.
+Below, we’ll share our top tips for preserving your wood exterior doors, like sealing the surface, adding overhangs, weatherstripping, treating your roof with Roof Maxx, and more.

 Why Cleaning Your Wood Exterior Door Matters